VirgilSecurity/virgil-sdk-javascript/quickstart.md

 ```

 ## Step 3.
 Send an Email
-We are merging the message and the signature into one structure and sending the letter to the recipient using a simple mail client.
+The app is merging the message and the signature into one structure and sending the letter to the recipient using a simple mail client.

 ```javascript
 var body = JSON.stringify({